Cozy Peach Kitchen

 This is the age-old question, and one that I think comes down entirely to preference.
 The best part about overnight oats is that they're delicious when they're cold and when they're warm like regular oatmeal.

-In the spring and summer, I like to vary between smoothies and cold overnight oats, but in the fall and winter, I prefer hot breakfasts like toast or hot oatmeal.
+In the spring and summer, I like to vary between smoothies and cold overnight oats, but in the fall and winter, I prefer hot breakfasts like hummus toast or apple cinnamon oatmeal.
 It all comes down to preference!

 I have a lot of overnight oat recipes on the blog because they are such a great breakfast option.
 Here are a few of my favorite flavors: